Complex $\text{G}_2$ and Associative Grassmannian: Introduction

-After we obtained some of our main results we learned from Michel Brion about an earlier work of Alessandro Ruzzi~\cite{Ruzzi10,Ruzzi11}.
-Since it is closely related to our work, we briefly mention his results.
-Let $G$ be a connected semisimple group over $\C$, let $\theta$ be an involution of $G$, and let $G^\theta$ denote the subgroup of $G$ consisting of elements $g\in G$ that are fixed by $\theta$.
-Let $H$ be a subgroup of $G$ such that $(G^\theta)^0 \subset H \subset N_G(G^\theta)$.
-(Here, the superscript 0 indicates the connected component of the identity element.)
+After we obtained some of our main results we learned from Michel Brion about the work of Alessandro Ruzzi~\cite{Ruzzi10,Ruzzi11} on the classification of symmetric varieties of Picard number 1.
+Our work fits nicely with this classification scheme, so we will briefly mention the relevant results of Ruzzi.

+Let $G$ be a connected semisimple group defined over $\C$, $\theta$ be an involutory automorphism of $G$.
+We denote by $G^\theta$ the fixed locus of $\theta$.
+Let $H$ be any subgroup that is squeezed between $(G^\theta)^0$ and the normalizer subgroup $N_G(G^\theta)$.
+Here, the superscript 0 indicates the connected component of the identity element.
 The quotient varieties of the form $G/H$ are called symmetric varieties.
-In his 2011 paper, Ruzzi classifies all symmetric varieties of Picard number 1 and in Theorem 2 (a) of 2010 paper~\cite{Ruzzi10}, he shows that the smooth equivariant completion with Picard number one of the symmetric variety $\mt{G}_2/ \mt{SL}_2 \times \mt{SL}_2$ \footnote{Over $\C$, $\mt{SL}_2\times \mt{SL}_2$ is identified with the special orthogonal group $\mt{SO}_4$}, which we denote by $X_{min}$, is the intersection of the grassmannian $\mt{Gr}(3,\II)$ with a 27 dimensional $\mt{G}_2$-stable linear space in $\PP(\bigwedge^3 \II)$.
+In his 2011 paper, Ruzzi classified all symmetric varieties of Picard number 1 and in ~\cite[Theorem 2a)]{Ruzzi10}, he showed that the smooth equivariant completion with Picard number 1 of the symmetric variety $\mt{G}_2/ \mt{SL}_2 \times \mt{SL}_2$ is the intersection of the grassmannian $\mt{Gr}(3,\II)$ with a 27 dimensional $\mt{G}_2$-stable linear space in $\PP(\bigwedge^3 \II)$.
+We will denote this equivariant completion by $X_{min}$ and call it the (complex) {\em associative grassmannian}.
+Note that over $\C$, $\mt{SL}_2\times \mt{SL}_2$ is identified with the special orthogonal group $\mt{SO}_4$.
+Although Ruzzi has first showed that $X_{min}$ is the unique smooth equivariant completion of $\mt{G}_2/ \mt{SL}_2 \times \mt{SL}_2$ with Picard number 1, the question of finding its defining ideal as well as the computation of its Poincar\'e polynomial remained unanswered.
+In a sense our article finishes this program.
+More precisely, we prove the following results: